Killian42/QTube/README.md

 ## User parameters:
 * *upload_playlist_ID* : ID of the playlist the videos will be added to.
-* *required_in_channel_name* : Whitelist of words present in channel names, typically channel names themselves.
+* *required_in_channel_name* : Words that must be in channel names, typically channel names themselves (Case sensitive).
 Videos from channels not containing any of the words of this list in their name will not be added.
-* *banned_in_channel_name* : Blacklist of words present in channel names, typically channel names themselves.
+* *banned_in_channel_name* : Words that must not be in channel names, typically channel names themselves (Case sensitive).
 Videos from channels containing any of the words of this list in their name will not be added.
 * *keep_shorts* : Determines if shorts are added.
 * *verbosity* : Controls how much information is shown in the terminal.
 Options are:
-  * *all*: Everything is shown
+  * *all*: Everything is shown.
-  * *none*: Nothing is shown
+  * *func*: Only information regarding function execution is shown.
-  * *func*: Only information regarding function execution is shown
+  * *credentials*: Only information regarding credentials is shown (loading, retrieving and saving).
-  * *credentials*: Only information regarding credentials is shown (loading, retrieving and saving)
+  * *videos*: Only information regarding added videos is shown (number, channel names and video titles).

-  * *videos*: Only information regarding added videos is shown (number, channel names and video titles) Options can be combined, such that choosing every options except *none* gives the same result as choosing *all*.
+  Options can be combined, such that choosing every options gives the same result as choosing *all*.
+For nothing to be shown, replace the array of strings with *null*.